Indecomposable continua as Higson coronae: Preliminaries

-For proper metric spaces $X$ and $Y$, it is known that a coarse map $f:X\to Y$ induces a continuous map $\nu f: \nu X\to \nu Y$ between their Higson coronae.
-In particular, if $f$ is a coarse equivalence then $\nu f$ is a homeomorphism between their Higson coronae (cf. \cite{Roe}, \cite{ALC0}).
+\begin{proposition} \cite{Roe} (cf. \cite{ALC1}) Let $X$ and $Y$ be proper metric spaces.
+A coarse map $f: X\to Y$ extends to a continuous map $\nu f: \nu X\to \nu Y$ between their Higson coronae.
+If $f, g : X\to Y$ are close coarse maps then $\nu f=\nu g$.
+In particular, if $f: X\to Y$ is a coarse equivalence then $\nu f$ is a homeomorphism between their Higson coronae. \end{proposition}

 Let $(Y, d_Y)$ and $(Z, d_Z)$ be metric spaces with base points $y_0 \in Y$ and $z_0 \in Z$ respectively.
 The {\it coarse coproduct} of $(Y, d_Y)$ and $(Z, d_Z)$ is the metric space $(Y+Z, d_{Y+Z})$ whose underlying set is the disjoint union of $Y$ and $Z$ and the distance function $d_{Y+Z}$ is defined as follows: